-- That the payslips provided allow the employee to check that the correct deductions are being made.
+- The payslips provided allow the employee to check that the correct deductions are being made.

 The employment contract will also act as a means of outlining the tasks expected of the employee.
 Within this description is a breakdown of what is expected of the employee by their employer.
-Consequently, the employer cannot demand their employee to perform in an area of the enterprise that they are not contractually obliged to.
-However, it should also be noted that it is not a good strategy as an employee to seek to limit your job description too much.
-Should an employee do this they lay themselves open to the possibility of future redundancy should their strict job description be deviated from within the enterprise.
-This is why it is beneficial to have a job description with some degree of leeway.
+Consequently, the employer cannot demand their employee perform in an area of the enterprise that they are not contractually obliged.
+However, it should also be noted that it is not a good strategy for an employee to limit your job description too much.
+Should employees do this, they may face future redundancy should their strict job description be deviated from within the enterprise.
+This is why it is beneficial to have a job description with leeway.

 Holidays and Annual Leave Requirements

-Annual leave is an important part of starting any job and in Germany it is carefully regulated through the Bundesurlaubsgesetz (BUrlG).
+Annual leave is an essential part of starting any job, and in Germany, it is carefully regulated through the Bundesurlaubsgesetz (BUrlG).
 Annual leave is a legal requirement under the terms of the Act (§ 1 BUrlG).
-A worker’s employment contract should outline the amount of leave that the employee is entitled to.
-During annual leave, the worker is deemed to be not at work and thus is not be expected to perform employment duties (§ 8 BUrlG).
+A worker’s employment contract should outline the amount of leave that the employee is entitled.
+During annual leave, the worker is deemed not at work and thus is not expected to perform employment duties (§ 8 BUrlG).

-The minimum requirement for those working a 5 day per week working week (of around 40 hours) is 20 days annual leave.
-For those working 6 days per week there is a minimum of 24 days and thus, leave can be increased but not reduced below these amounts.
-There are times when the employer can refuse to provide leave to an employee on certain dates.
-The reasons which can be given include that there are not enough staff working on a certain day, that particular employee is required for the task at hand that day and others.
+The minimum requirement for a 5 day per week working week (of around 40 hours) is 20 days annual leave.
+For those working 6 days per week, there is a minimum of 24 days, and thus, leave can be increased but not reduced below these amounts.
+There are times when the employer can refuse to provide leave to an employee on specific dates.
+The reasons which can be given include that there are not enough staff working on a particular day, that particular employee is required for the task at hand that day and others.